Permission to Audio Record

 Faculty may want to consider including the following notifications, also established in conjunction with OGC, the office of the Dean of the Faculty, and Learning Design and Innovation, in their syllabi and/or on their Canvas site:

-Glean is a web-based notetaking program that allows for the user to sync audio with their notes and/or lecture slides.
-Notes and reactions appear in an easy to follow time-line style.
-This is a web-based program that works on or off-line, and syncs continually.
+Genio (formerly Glean) is a web-based notetaking program that allows qualifying students to record and sync audio with the notes they take and/or uploaded lecture slides.
+Notes and reactions appear in an easy-to-follow timeline style.
+Genio works on- or offline, and syncs continually.
 It may require a student to use their laptop, tablet, and/or phone.
-We monitor usage of and access to this program through assigning a student a license each term that it is needed.
+SAS monitors usage of and access to this program by assigning an eligible student a license each term that it is needed.

 Audio Notetaker